-NASA’s Kennedy Space Center’s Ground Systems Development and Operations (GSDO) effort is preparing for the future of space travel and exploration.
+NASA’s Kennedy Space Center’s Exploration Ground Systems (EGS) effort is preparing for the future of space travel and exploration.
 The next generation of rockets and spacecraft (both NASA and commercial) will need launch support from state-of-the-art ground systems.
 NASA IV&V engineers required a test environment to accurately simulate how ground systems will interact with the software in use on the Space Launch System (SLS) and Orion Multi-Purpose Crew Vehicle (MPCV).
-GSDO, SLS and Orion MPCV must all operate in the same software environment for accurate and reliable launch simulations.
+EGS, SLS and Orion MPCV must all operate in the same software environment for accurate and reliable launch simulations.

 Engility and TMC Technologies (TMC) Modeling and Simulation (M&S) experts are working with NASA IV&V engineers to develop an integrated software simulation test environment.
 The team can now build any EGS source code needed for the simulation environment with very minor exceptions, and we can execute the software easily and reliably.

 This was problematic earlier in the EGS development project.
 The M&S team helped assemble and complete a EGS virtual machine that does away with the need for expensive and time-intensive local modifications that required deep technical knowledge and onerous manual work.
 The virtual machine replicated TMC successes delivered on NASA Global Precipitation Measurement, James Web Space Telescope, and Space Launch System M&S initiatives.
 Further, an Engility M&S engineer was able to enable the display of new data sets on the Launch Control System (LCS) displays in the simulation test environment —a bug in the simulation that had plagued the development team for months.